 This vacuum is quite easy to maintain, with a simple design that allows you to quickly access its various components.
 There are a few parts that need to be regularly maintained.

 All parts that can be cleaned with water should be left to dry for at least 24 hours before putting them back in the vacuum.

 The eufy H11 has few recurring costs.
 The high-performance filter and lint screen/primary filter should be replaced after 50 rounds of cleaning or six months of usage, depending on whatever comes first.
 The components are sold as a single unit together and can be purchased in packs of two on the manufacturer's website or the eufy store page on Amazon.
 Consider the BISSELL AeroSlim if you're looking for a similarly-performing handheld vacuums with virtually no recurring costs.

 This vacuum is decently easy to store.
 It's small enough to be put in a cupboard or drawer, and it has a front cover that goes over the dirt compartment to allow the unit to be placed upright when not in use.
 Unfortunately, there's no vacuum rack or on-board storage for the included crevice cleaner.

 The eufy HomeVac H11's dirt compartment is terrible, though that's a result of the vacuum's very small size.
-It needs to be emptied very frequently and doesn't have a fill line to let you know when you've reached max capacity.
+It needs to be emptied very frequently and, unlike the HoLife HM036E, it doesn't have a fill line to let you know when you've reached max capacity.

 Since this is a cordless handheld vacuum, your range is limited only by the amount of charge left on the battery and the room left in the dirt compartment.